 “Bålder Quartet was formed earlier in 2018 in Helsinki, Finland.
 The ensemble won the 2018 ‘’Florida Keys’’ International Chamber Music Competition and made its debut at Carnegie Hall later that same year.
-In April 2019 they were invited to perform at the prestigious ‘‘Mozarthaus’’ in Vienna, Austria.
+In April 2019, they were invited to perform at the prestigious ‘‘Mozarthaus’’ in Vienna, Austria.
 Bålder Quartet is a part of the Kuhmo Chamber Music's String Quartet Academy, working under the mentorship of Vladimir Mendelssohn as well as renowned quartets such as the Quatuor Danel, Enescu Quartet, and META4.
 In 2023, they became a part of Holland’s String Quartet Academy, supported and guided under the patronage of its artistic leader Marc Danel and the academy's guest teachers.
 The ensemble's activities are generously supported by the Finnish Culture Foundation, and in 2022 they have undertaken two international tours.”

-Emil Hartikainen was born in 2003 and started learning the violin at the Espoo Music Institute under Grazyna Zeranska-Gebert.
-Since 2016 he has been at the Sibelius Academy studying with Réka Szilvay, as well as at the Menuhin Academy in Switzerland and the Royal College of Music.
+Emil Hartikainen was born in 2003 and he began his studies at the Espoo Music Institute under Grazyna Zeranska-Gebert and has since 2016 been at the Sibelius Academy studying with Réka Szilvay, as well as at the Menuhin Academy in Switzerland and the Royal College of Music.

 He has attended many masterclasses and been successful in international competitions in Finland, Estonia, Russia, Belgium and the United States.
 Hartikainen has played in a number of orchestras both in Finland and abroad, including the Finnish Radio Symphony Orchestra, Amsterdam's Royal Concertgebouw Orchestra, and the orchestra of the Finnish National Opera.

 Hartikainen has also appeared at international festivals in Finland, Russia, Belgium and Italy.
 He is also a regular player of chamber music.
 Hartikainen is founder of, and first violin with, the Bålder Quartet, which is part of the Kuhmo Chamber Music's Quartet Academy.

-He plays a Gaillard violin from 1867 owned by the OP Art Foundation.
+He plays a Ferdinandus Gagliano violin from 1767 owned by the OP Art Foundation.

 Malaysian-born violinist Andrew Ng Wen Hao is one of South-East Asia’s up and coming young talents of his generation.
 Recent seasons have seen him performing in festivals and concerts around the world; Festival Bled in Slovenia, the Verbier Festival, Switzerland and the New Virtuosi International Violin Masterclass on tour in Italy, to name a few.